golanlevin/60-212/2026/assignments/assignment_1.md

 #### Creative coding is not about making pictures with code.
 It is about making **systems whose behavior can be seen**.

 In this assignment, you will explore how different algorithms can allow a single set of random points to give rise to a wide variety of geometric structures.
-You will be given a p5.js template with a 3x3 grid of panels, where each panel shows the same set of points.
+You will be given a p5.js template with a 3×3 grid of panels, where each panel shows the same set of points.
 Your job is to create a different computational process to interpret the points in each panel.
 Every panel will show the visible consequence of a different process: the results of a different question asked of the same set of points.

 You will do this 3 times, creating a total of **27 functions**:

 * In **Part A (Coding)**, you will be given a list of 9 functions to write. *You must write all the code for these functions yourself, without using any AI coding agent.* The point is to make sure you have the basic programming skills necessary to take this course.
 * In **Part B (Summoning)**, you will be given a list of 9 algorithms that are widely used in computer graphics.
 These algorithms are easy to appreciate conceptually, but tricky to implement correctly and efficiently.
 You will be asked to direct a coding agent to write the code for these algorithms, and to ensure they are working properly.
 It may help to do some independent reading about these algorithms, as you will also be asked to explain them in your own words.
 The point of this part is for you to *develop an intuitive understanding of what these algorithms do*.
-* **Part C (Creating)** is open-ended.
+* **Part C (Inventing)** is open-ended.
 You are asked to research and/or devise 9 algorithmic treatments that interpret the points in creative and surprising new ways.
-In this part, you are encouraged to work collaboratively, in two-person teams, and in feedback with an AI coding agent.
+In this part, you are encouraged to work collaboratively (in two-person teams) and in feedback with an AI coding agent.

 While **Part A** must be programmed entirely by you, **Part B** and **Part C** of this assignment are intentionally designed so that they cannot reasonably be completed *without* AI assistance.
 For all three parts, restrict the elements you draw to black-and-white forms. [**Here is the p5.js starter code you will modify**](resources/assignment_1_sketch_template.js).

+#### Learning Objectives

+On completion of *One Point Set, 27 Ways*, students will be able to demonstrate:

+* **Part A**: Translating straightforward computational procedures into code oneself.
+* **Part B**: Understanding and directing algorithms that one couldn't reasonably implement oneself, at least given the available time.
+* **Part C**: Using that expanded capability to research, invent, and direct the creation of sophisticated new procedures.

 ---

 ### 1.5.1.
 Part A: Coding

 [Here](resources/assignment_1_sketch_template.js) is a p5.js (v2) program for you to complete.
 (You can also find this code [at OpenProcessing](https://openprocessing.org/@golan/2991107), and [at editor.p5js.org](https://editor.p5js.org/golan/sketches/CqeRhgfJZ).)
-The program fills an array with data for a set of random 2D points, and then displays them 9 times, in a 3x3 grid.
+The program fills an array with data for a set of random 2D points, and then displays them 9 times, in a 3×3 grid.
 When you press the spacebar, the points are randomized.

 Your job in **Part A** is to write 9 specific functions that interpret these points as described below.
 You may do internet searches for necessary documentation (e.g. [`Array.prototype.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), [`beginShape()`](https://p5js.org/reference/p5/beginShape/), etcetera), but **you are strictly prohibited from using an AI coding agent:**

-1. Draw a spline curve connecting all the points, in order
+1. Draw a spline curve connecting all the points, in order. *(Use p5's spline tools.)*
 2. Draw a perpendicular projection from every point to the horizontal centerline
 3. Star Graph: connect every point to the centroid of the set
 4. Sort the points from left to right; connect them with a polyline
 5. Compute and draw the axis-aligned bounding box (AABB)
 6. Sort points clockwise around the centroid; connect them with a closed loop
 7. Connect each point to its nearest neighbor
-8. Connect each point to the point furthest from it
+8. Connect each point to the point farthest from it
-9. Complete Graph: Connect each point to every other (hairball)
+9. Complete Graph: connect each point to every other (hairball)

 ![assignment_1_part_a.png](img/assignment_1_part_a.gif)